kkoomen/vim-doge/README.md

 already too much time and I am one of those people.
 Having the skeleton generated and an interactive mode to quickly add descriptions is a big time saver.

+# Supporting DoGe

+Do you enjoy using DoGe?
+Give it a star on GitHub and submit your vote on [vim.org](https://www.vim.org/scripts/script.php?script_id=5801).

 # License